tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 from the key update procedure specified in this document, we use the terms "standard key update" and "extended key update", respectively.

+In this document, we use the term post-compromise security, as defined in
+{{?CCG16=DOI.10.1109/CSF.2016.19}}.
+We assume that an adversary may obtain access to the application traffic secrets but is unable to compromise the long-term secret.

 # Negotiating the Extended Key Update

 Client and servers use the TLS flags extension